foongminwong/foongminwong.github.io/index.md

 Born and raised in Malaysia, I speak Chinese, Cantonese, English, Malay, and [Python](https://www.python.org/).

-I enjoy blogging on [Medium](https://medium.com/@foongminwong), swimming, and doing stuff.
+I enjoy blogging on [Medium](https://medium.com/@foongminwong), going for walks, and doing stuff.

 As of now, I am based in Singapore working in R&D.